top of page

 This switch must have intrigued the L M Ericsson company (Sweden) because they purchased the small company the same year.
 Betulander returned to the Telegraph Agency, his previous employer, and continued to develop a crossbar switch version for them.

 L M Ericsson further enhanced this design and manufactured it for many years.
 See Fig 3 [Xbar] with eight switches highlighted.
 By 1971 L M Ericsson had produced one million switches, continuing their dominant position in crossbar development and sales worldwide [Ericsson].
+See the article on the Pentaconta switch for insights on a derivative device.

 100-point crossbar switch, L M Ericsson, Sweden, 1921